Remarketing vs. retargeting – how are they different? Don’t be confused with the two.

 What is Retargeting?

-Though there are differences between remarketing vs. retargeting, the scenario that prompts a business to use either tactic is similar.
+Though remarketing and retargeting are different, the scenario that prompts a business to use either tactic is similar.
 A user visits the company’s website and exits without making a purchase.
 However, here is where the similarities between remarketing vs. retargeting end.
 With retargeting, the business then re-engages the user through an ad that appears on another site or a search engine.

 Here is a visual that clearly demonstrates the retargeting process at work.
 Notice that the user returns to the company’s site after seeing the retargeting ad.